Movies Guinea Pigs Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 • An outside hutch is not a suitable home for a Guinea Pig in the winter.
 If you can provide a shed that has heating that can keep the temperature above freezing then they can be kept out.
 But bear in mind that you have to check your Guinea Pig at least twice a day in all weathers.
 They are much happier inside - look at the Guinea Pig Cages page for ideas on how to make a great indoor run.

-• A Guinea Pig can live for 8 years.
+• A Guinea Pig can live for over 6 years.

 • Make sure that you are willing to look after your new pet for it's whole lifetime.
 Think about holidays and times when you will get busy (with exams and leaving home if you are a child or teenager or when the children do this if you are an adult).